BIRDSgroup/CRED/README.md

 **supplementary_data** folder contains the test data analysis file

+# License Preamble
+Copyright 2024 BIRDS Group, IIT Madras

+MultiPopPred is a free software: you can redistribute it and modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+MultiPopPred is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Please take a look at the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with MultiPopPred.
+If not, see https://www.gnu.org/licenses/.

 # Installation
 See requirements.txt file (in the code folder) for the list of dependencies.
 All the code is written using python language